 The board of directors has affirmatively determined that each of Drs.
-Colman, Futcher, and Barnes, as well as Messrs.
-Innes and Brudnick, and Ms. Nguyen, is an independent director under the NYSE American Company Guide.
+Barnes, Colman and Futcher, Mss.
+Henshall and Nguyen, and Messrs.
+Brudnick and Innes, is an independent director under the NYSE American Company Guide.
 In addition, the members of the Audit Committee are independent directors pursuant to the heightened independence criteria for members of Audit Committees set forth in the applicable SEC rules.